-The wet season in Darwin is truly magical, as Mother Nature cranks it up a notch or two and the town gets into the Christmas spirit.
+Darwin is truly magical all year round, but between November and April Mother Nature cranks it up a notch or two and the town gets into the spirit of the tropics.

-The wet season sunsets are spectacular.
-Breath-taking electrical storms light up the sky daily, and early rains transform the city into a lush and verdant splendor.
+Tropical summer sunsets are spectacular.
+Breathtaking electrical storms light up the sky daily, and early rains transform the city into a lush and verdant splendour.
 The smell of frangipanis fills the air and the pace of life is slow and comfortable.

-Ok, so there’s no denying it gets hot, humid and steamy, especially at the beginning of the wet - the time we call the build up.
+Ok, so there’s no denying it gets hot, humid and steamy, especially around October -- the time we call the build up.
 Just ask the locals, the refreshing rains cool everything down instantly.
 But it doesn’t rain all the time, so there’s plenty of time to get out and about.
-Top tip; locals always check the Bureau of Meteorology app to plan their day.
+Top tip: locals always check the Bureau of Meteorology app to plan their day.

-Whether you’re a nature lover, an avid foodie, a fisho, an art aficionado or a history bon-vivant there’s so much on offer during the wet season.
-And to top it off being the low season it’s the time to grab some great deals on flights, accommodation and tours.
+Whether you’re a nature lover, an avid foodie, a fisho, an art aficionado or a history bon vivant there’s so much on offer during November to April.
+And to top it off, being the low season it’s the time to grab some great deals on flights, accommodation and tours.

-Here’s my top 10 things to do during a Top End wet season.
+Here’s my top 10 things to do during the Top End's tropical summer.

 1. Witness the magnificent waterfalls at their best

-Nothing compares to a chopper ride or scenic flight over Kakadu National Park to see Jim Jim and Twin Falls at their majestic wet season best.
-Only a 1.5 hour drive from Darwin are Litchfield National Parks raging waterfalls which should be on every wet season itinerary.
-There is so much water, and these wet season sights make for enviable Facebook and Instagram snaps!
+Nothing compares to a chopper ride or scenic flight over Kakadu National Park to see Jim Jim and Twin Falls at their majestic best.
+Only a 1.5 hour drive from Darwin are Litchfield National Park's raging waterfalls which should be on every itinerary.
+There's so much water, and these sights make for enviable Facebook and Instagram snaps!
 Make sure you check the NT Parks websites for any closures.

 2. Catch the best sunsets and lightning shows in Australia

-Any local will tell you that wet season sunsets are dazzling and rivaling the best fireworks displays, our magnificent wet season lightening shows are world class, and free!
+Any local will tell you that the sunsets between this time are dazzling and rival the best fireworks displays, our magnificent lightning shows are world class, and free!
 Grab a harbour-side seat at the Darwin Ski Club, The Trailer Boat Club, Stokes Hill Wharf, or jump aboard Sea Darwin for a sunset harbour cruise.

 3. Wine and dine in local haunts